 The Tulsa City Council functions as the legislative branch of city government, is the governing body of the City of Tulsa and essentially acts as the Board of Directors for the City of Tulsa.
 The City Council passes all local laws, reviews and approves the city's annual budget, monitors the efficiency and effectiveness of city operations and conducts investigations.
 Councilors also listen to concerns and suggestions from the residents of their districts.
 The Council consists of nine city councilors.
-The current Chair is Ben Kimbro (District 9) and the Vice-Chair is Vanessa Hall-Harper (District 1).
+The current Chair is Lori Decter Wright (District 7) and the Vice-Chair is Crista Patrick (District 3).

 In November 2009, Tulsan's voted to change the City Charter to end staggered terms for city councilors.
 Since 2014, all city councilors elected serve two-year terms.